 Candidates must present readers' reports with their applicaton and speak to the significance of the contribution to current research in the area of Australian Indigenous Art.
 Supervisors can also nominate and apply on behalf of candidates.

 The prize is open to citizens and permanent residents of Australia.

-The 2017 round of the award is currently
+The 2019 round of the award is currently open.

-completed and defended their dissertation in the calendar year 2016.
+Candidates for the 2019 award must have completed and defended their dissertation in the calendar year 2018.

 Applicants or those nominating them must fill out the application form.
 Two readers reports from the thesis must also be provided.